paghosh/Nepal-Civil-War-and-Int-Migration/README.md

 ## Definition of Cohorts

 This paper is based on categorizing the sample into treatment and control group based on their age in 1996.
 The Cohorts are defined on the following basis:<br>
+- Treatment1: 0-5 years in 1996; Sample who are included in the following category:
+$age at start of conflict >= 0$

 # Structure of Code
 The folder [Source Code](/source_code/) contains different code files: [Master](/source_code/00_master.R) which runs all the codes in order, [Setup](/source_code/01_setup.R); contains data paths, packages and global settings,  [Data Cleaning](/source_code/02_data_cleaning.R); Import, clean data, create variables, categorises treatment/control cohorts and intensity of conflict,  [Summary](/source_code/03_summary_statistics.R); produces descriptive statistics, balance check and DiD Framework, [Main Regression](/source_code/04_regression_main.R); includes all main DiD regression, [Robustness Check](/source_code/05_robustness.R); contains codes for sensitivity analysis, [Mechanism Analysis](/source_code/06_mechanism_analysis.R); contains codes for analysis of the channels  and [Helper Function](/source_code/Helper_functions.R) contains codes for formatting the tables and coefficient dictionaries.